thindil/steamsky/bin/doc/MODDING.md

 - Weight: weight of one item in kilograms
 - Type: item type of item (from *game.dat* file, entry *ItemsTypes*)
 - Prices: item base price in bases.
 Each value mean price in selected base
-  type: Industrial, Agricultural, Refinery, Shipyard.
+  type: Industrial, Agricultural, Refinery, Shipyard, Military.
 If you want that item will be not possible to buy/sellable in bases (or only selected base type) set it price to 0.
-- Buyable: did item can be bough in selected type of base: Industrial, Agricultural, Refinery, Shipyard.
+- Buyable: did item can be bough in selected type of base: Industrial, Agricultural, Refinery, Shipyard, Military.
 Y mean yes, N means No.
 - ShowType: optional parameter.
 If you want to show item type in game (for example in cargo or in trade screen) different than item type from *game.dat* file, you can set this parameter to any text value.